codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/oidc/oidc-auth0.md

 ---

 Auth0 is one of the SSO providers that Codefresh supports for authentication and authorization.
-Create an SSO account for Auth0 in Codefresh.
-Start by creating an Auth0 application, then create the SSO account for Auth0 in Codefresh, and finally define the SSO settings for the application you created in Auth0.
+Create an SSO account for Auth0 in Codefresh by:
+* Creating an Auth0 application in Auth0
+* Creating the SSO account for Auth0 in Codefresh
+* Definng the SSO settings for the application you created in Auth0

 ### 1. Create an Auth0 application
 First create a new application in Auth0.